pact0/Warehouse/README.md

 Moving products around is handled in a way that each pallet truck has its own maximum load and it can not be exceeded.

-Each type of product has its own weight too.
+Each type of product has its own weight and amount.

 User can not take more products from a warehouse than exist there and can not unload more than is currently loaded on a pallet truck.